Online Tips

 You can use tables (the <table> tag) to divide up sections of your page into rows and cells to give you greater control of aligning the elements you put there.
 This is compliant with the non-browser-specific philosophy.
 Tables are containers for rows (the <tr> tag), and rows are containers for cells (the <th> and <td> tags).
 In cells you can use the align and valign attributes for text and image alignment .
 When possible try to use width="__%" and height="__%" in tables instead of specifying an exact pixel size, since you don't know what size monitor and resolution the page will be viewed on.
 I use tables on most of my pages for layout (when looking at a page, click on View > Source).
 They are usually invisible because borders are turned off and they don't have background colors.

 Tables can be nested within other tables.
 In the following example there are four tables.
 I gave three of them background colors so you would be able to see them.
 Of these three, the left one has two rows, and each row contains only one cell.
-The middle table has three rows, and each row contains three cells, which use the alignment attributes to locate the text within the cells.
+The middle table has three rows, and each row contains three cells, which use the alignment attributes (valign for vertical, align for horizontal) to locate the text within the cells.
 The right one has one row and it contains two cells.
 All three of these tables are contained in a parent table that has one horizontal row with three cells, each cell holding one of the three colored tables.

 top left top center top right